With Alexander Ivashkin: editor of Contemplating Shostakovich: Life, Music and Film (Ashgate, 2012).

 Recording reviews in Early Music, Early Music News.

-Director of “The Binchois Consort”, a professional vocal ensemble.
-All recordings with Hyperion Records.
+As conductor of “The Binchois Consort”, a professional vocal ensemble.
+All recordings on Hyperion Records:

 CD 1: “Glorious Companion: Music for St Anthony of Padua by Guillaume Dufay”, released July, 1996: ‘Critics’ Choice’, Gramophone.

 CD 2: “Music for St James the Greater and other early Works by Guillaume Dufay”, released May, 1998: ‘Early Music Recording of the Year’ for 1998-9, Gramophone; ‘Recording of the Month’, Gramophone, July, 1998; Gramophone ‘Critics’ Choice’; ‘Classic CD Choice’, Classic CD, July, 1998; ‘Early Music Disc of the Month’, Classic FM Magazine, August, 1998; ‘Diapason d’Or’, Diapason, September 1998; ‘R10,’ Répertoire, September, 1998.

 CD 3: “A Marriage of England and Burgundy”, music by Walter Frye and Antoine Busnois, recorded August 11-13, 1999, released October, 2000: ‘Recommandé,’ Répertoire, February, 2001; ‘Choc,’ Le Monde de la Musique, March, 2001.

 CD 4: “Josquin and His Contemporaries”, recorded January 9-11, 2000, released September, 2001: runner-up, ‘Early Music Recording of the Year’ for 2001-2, Gramophone.